Your donations steer us

 As a professor she has a hands off approach letting the students take maximum leadership.

-Marjie was a professional product developer who attended a new age faith group called the Mile High Church.
+Marji was a professional product developer who attended a new age faith group called the Mile High Church.
 After Dilpreet Singh Jammu hosted a talk at the church and explained about Sikhi the church was transformed into a gurdwara.
 Guru Sahib was brought in and after langar was served.
-The event affected Marjie who went on to be a main sevadar with 'langar at the park' another inter-community initiative that happened every week in downtown Denver.
+The event affected Marji who went on to be a main sevadar with 'langar at the park' another inter-community initiative that happened every week in downtown Denver.

 These langars were happening during 2016 when communal stress was very high and social divisiveness was solidifying.
 At a time when families and friends were breaking apart, she saw the healing that langar brought to her city.